rannn367/tp/docs/DeveloperGuide.md

    <br></br>
    - Justification: This enhancement will better reflect real-world cafe operations, where customers often purchase multiple drinks or items in a single visit.
 It will provide more accurate visit metrics and customer purchasing behavior, improving the reliability of customer data for business decision-making.
    <br></br>

+6. **Make email addresses selectable and copyable**
+   - Current behaviour: Email addresses in the customer and staff details cannot be selected or copied.
+To use an email address in another application (e.g., to send an email to a customer), users have to manually type the entire email address.
+Clicking or dragging the mouse over the email address has no effect.
+   <br></br>
+   - Planned enhancement: We plan to modify the UI to make email addresses selectable and copyable text elements.
+This will allow users to easily copy email addresses with a simple click or keyboard shortcut.
+   <br></br>
+   - Justification: This enhancement will significantly improve workflow efficiency, particularly for café owners who need to contact customers or staff via email.
+It eliminates the need for manual retyping, reduces the risk of typographical errors, and streamlines communication processes.
+   <br></br>